-Figure 2 panels (i)-(iii) illustrate a number of key points.
-The measured delay (CCF centroid, lag) and timeaveraged responsivity $< \eta{\rm eff} >$ for H β for the full 13 yr ground-based observing campaign of NGC 5548 relative to the mock ionizing continuum are 35.6 ± 1.7 days (CCF centroid), lag 17.3 ± 1.4 days (CCF peak) and $< \eta{\rm eff} >= 0.55$ (panel (i)).
-These values are to be compared with measured delays of 18.2 ± 1.5 days and 36.6 ± 1.2 days (CCF centroid), 10.0 ± 0.5 days and 25.8 ± 3.7 days (CCF Peak) and measured responsivities $< \eta{\rm eff} >\approx 0.97$ and ≈ 0.46 for lightcurves generated using power-law radial surface emissivities with power-law indices $\gamma = -2$ (panel (ii)) and $\gamma = -1$ (panel (iii)) respectively.
+Fig. 2 panels (i)-(iii) illustrate a number of key points.
+The measured delay (CCF centroid, lag) and time-averaged responsivity $\langle \eta{\text{eff}} \rangle$ for H β for the full 13-yr ground-based observing campaign of NGC 5548 relative to the mock ionizing continuum are 35.6 ± 1.7 d (CCF centroid), lag 17.3 ± 1.4 d (CCF peak), and $\langle \eta{\text{eff}} \rangle = 0.55$ (panel i).
+These values are to be compared with measured delays of 18.2 ± 1.5 d and 36.6 ± 1.2 d (CCF centroid), 10.0 ± 0.5 d and 25.8 ± 3.7 d (CCF Peak), and measured responsivities $\langle \eta{\text{eff}} \rangle \approx 0.97$ and ≈ 0.46 for light curves generated using power-law radial surface emissivities with power-law indices $\gamma = -2$ (panel ii) and $\gamma = -1$ (panel iii), respectively.

-Power-law radial surface emissivity distributions have by construction $\eta(r) = constant$; both spatially and temporally, and consequently the responsivity-weighted radius $R{\rm RW}$ is independent of continuum level, i.e., these models cannot breathe.
-These models also show little evidence for geometric dilution (on average) of the emission line response.
-That is, the measured time-averaged responsivities $<\eta{\rm eff}>=0.97$ and 0.46, are 97% and 92% of their expected values, while the delays determined from the centroid of the CCF are close in value to the responsivity-weighted radii $(R{\rm BW})$.
-This is to be compared with the significant geometric dilution ($\approx 20\%$) exhibited by the same geometry when viewed face-on (for which geometric dilution is minimised) for the same power-law radial surface emissivity distributions driven by fake continuum light curves with characteristic variability timescale $T{char} = 40$ days (e.g., Figure 14, Goad and Korista 2014, paper I).
-We infer from this that the mock ionizing continuum variability light curve we've adopted here to drive our models has a T{char} substantially longer than 40 days.
-Whether this is the case or not in NGC 5548 is unclear, since while the model continuum light curve likely has a more realistic variability amplitude, it remains in essence a time-blurred version of the true driving continuum ($\S 2.2$).
+Power-law radial surface emissivity distributions have by construction $\eta(r) = \text{constant}$; both spatially and temporally, and consequently the responsivity-weighted radius $R{\rm RW}$ is independent of continuum level, i.e. these models cannot breathe.
+These models also show little evidence for geometric dilution (on average) of the emission-line response.
+That is, the measured time-averaged responsivities $\langle \eta{\rm eff} \rangle = 0.97$ and 0.46, are 97 and 92 per cent of their expected values, while the delays determined from the centroid of the CCF are close in value to the responsivity-weighted radii $(R{\rm RW})$.
+This is to be compared with the significant geometric dilution (≈ 20 per cent) exhibited by the same geometry when viewed face-on (for which geometric dilution is minimized) for the same power-law radial surface emissivity distributions driven by fake continuum light-curves with characteristic variability time-scale $T{char} = 40$ d (e.g. fig. 14, Paper I).
+We infer from this that the mock ionizing continuum variability light curve we've adopted here to drive our models has a T{char} substantially longer than 40 d.
+Whether this is the case or not in NGC 5548 is unclear, since while the model continuum lightcurve likely has a more realistic variability amplitude, it remains in essence a time-blurred version of the true driving continuum (Section 2.2).

-The second point of note is that while a steep radial surface emissivity distribution $(F(r) \propto r^{-2})$ is a better match to the observed emission-line variations at the start of the 13 yr campaign (panel (ii), epochs 0-1200), it displays variability over and above that which is observed at later times (e.g., epochs 2000 onwards).
+The second point of note is that while a steep radial surface emissivity distribution $[F(r) \propto r^{-2}]$ is a better match to the observed emission-line variations at the start of the 13 yr campaign (panel ii, epochs 0-1200), it displays variability over and above that which is observed at later times (e.g. epochs 2000 onwards).
 We note that even at the start of the campaign, the variability amplitude is too large for this model, and the delay too small on average when compared to the observations, suggesting that the power-law index for F(r) is flatter than -2, so that $\eta(r)$ is in general less than 1.
-Figure 2 panel (iii) suggests that a shallower radial surface emissivity distribution provides a better match to the observed broad $H\beta$ variations during high continuum states (e.g. epochs 2000-4000), but is generally a poorer match during low-continuum states ($\approx 400-1400$).
-That the observed $H\beta$ emission line behaviour appears to fall between these bounds in responsivity (0.5-1.0) is likely a manifestation of the luminosity-dependent behaviour of the emission line responsivity (Korista and Goad 2004).
+Fig. 2 panel (iii) suggests that a shallower radial surface emissivity distribution provides a better match to the observed broad H β variations during high-continuum states (e.g. epochs 2000-4000), but is generally a poorer match during low-continuum states (≈400-1400).
+That the observed H β emission-line behaviour appears to fall between these bounds in responsivity (0.5-1.0) is likely a manifestation of the luminosity-dependent behaviour of the emission line responsivity (Korista & Goad 2004).